YameenMalik/query-chain/README.md

 # query-chain

-Sample script for executing FilterQueries against a chain.
+Sample script for executing FilterQueries against an EVM chain.
 Just update the rpc end point in `main.go` file to execute queries against and RPC node of choice.

 By default the script queries against Rinkeby and Moonbase Alpha for a Rollup creation event.
 Sample output: